redabaki/redabaki/README.md

   </a>
 </h1>

-<h3 align="center">I'm an Electrical Engineer currently applying skills to AI & ML 🚀 </h3>
+<h3 align="center">I'm an Electrical and Software Engineer currently applying skills to AI & ML 🚀 </h3>

 <br/>